michaelneuder/consensus-specs/specs/_features/maxeb/beacon-chain.md

 #### `BeaconState`

-*Note*: adding `exit_queue_churn` field, keeping track of the total balance of validators whose exit epoch is the latest assigned one.
+*Note*: adding `activation_validator_balance` and `exit_queue_churn` fields to aid in rate limiting of activation and exit queue based on ETH rather than validator counts.

 ```python
 class BeaconState(Container):